 Is planning on launch a software based on crowdfunding so that anyone be able to add your own native plant species in your area to the tool.
 So when someone wanted to plant their own forest, they would know what species it would take to make it sustainable in itself.

 Another of his ideas is to create an environment where you can pick a fruit from your own garden or plot easier than buying it in the market.
-An interesting initiative to create forests that do not need any maintenance and that if you want to create your own you can visit its websites or contact Sharma himself at info@afforestt.com.
+An interesting initiative to create forests that do not need any maintenance and that if you want to create your own you can visit its website or contact Sharma himself at info@afforestt.com.

 I liked your post, it is very interesting.
 While others are dedicated to felling entire forests, others create them.
 I like the idea.